RichLikesDucks/BasicNN/README.md

 # BasicNN
-Basic Neural Network space where I am slowly adding projects that increase my understanding of Deep Learning
+building and understanding the basics of neural networks

 bank_hidden.py:
 one hidden layer with 20 nodes using tanh and sigmoid activation functions